Balance (ability): Quantitative (computerized) assessments

 Due to recent technological advances, a growing trend in balance assessments has become the monitoring of center of pressure (terrestrial locomotion) (CoP), the reaction vector of center of mass on the ground, path length for a specified duration.
 With quantitative assessments, minimal CoP path length is suggestive of good balance.
 Laboratory-grade force plates are considered the "gold-standard" of measuring CoP.
 The NeuroCom Balance Manager (NeuroCom, Clackamas, OR, United States) is a commercially available dynamic posturography system that uses computerized software to track CoP during different tasks.
 These different assessments range from the sensory organization test looking at the different systems that contribute through sensory receptor input to the limits of stability test observing a participant's ankle range of motion, velocity, and reaction time.
 While the NeuroCom is considered the industry standard for balance assessments, it does come at a steep price (about $250,000).

-Within the past 5 years research has headed toward inexpensive and portable devices capable of measuring CoP accurately.
-Recently, Nintendo's Wii balance board (Nintendo, Kyoto, Japan) has been validated against a force plate and found to be an accurate tool to measure CoP This is very exciting as the price difference in technology ($25 vs $10,000) makes the Wii balance board a suitable alternative for clinicians to use quantitative balance assessments.
-Other inexpensive, custom-built force plates are being integrated into this new dynamic to create a growing field of research and clinical assessment that will benefit many populations.
+Research has investigated low-cost portable devices for measuring center of pressure (CoP).
+The Nintendo Wii Balance Board (Nintendo, Kyoto, Japan) has been compared with laboratory force plates and reported to provide comparable CoP measurements.
+Due to its lower cost, it has been proposed as an alternative for clinical balance assessment.
+Low-cost custom-built force plates have also been developed for this purpose.